 A substantial justification appears in the work item description for the parent feature (EDGEAPP, Unique ID: 860006) and applies to this building block work item description as well.

 The EDGEAPP WID in SA6, specifies the application layer architecture, procedures and information flows necessary for enabling deployment of edge applications over 3GPP networks.
-The EDGEAPP work is captured in release 17 3GPP TS 23.558.
+The EDGEAPP work is captured in release 17 3GPP TS 23.558 and TS 23.222.
 The normative work specified in 3GPP TS 23.558 has impacts to the stage-3 protocol aspects and related APIs of EDGEAPP need to be specified in CT WGs.

 CT WGs need to define protocol aspects of the architecture for enabling edge applications and related APIs based on normative stage 2 specification developed by 3GPP SA6 WG.